 We can carry out a pregnancy test to confirm whether you are pregnant.

-We provide supportive and non-judgemental pregnancy counselling.
+We provide supportive and non-judgemental pregnancy options discussions.
 If you have an unplanned pregnancy, we can discuss becoming a parent, adoption and termination (abortion).
 Find out more about pregnancy options.

 We provide medication terminations for pregnancies up to 9 weeks or 63 days since the start of your last period.
-This typically involves three appointments with the doctor and nurse: an assessment, a medication appointment and a follow-up to make sure everything is ok.
 Find out more about medication terminations.